Foliated manifolds, algebraic K-theory, and a secondary invariant: Basic notions

 \begin{ex}{\rm The following construction generalizes the Kamber-Tondeur classes (introduced in this form in \cite{MR1303026}) to the foliated case.
 Let $\nabla^{I}$ be a flat partial connection.
-If we choose a hermitean metric $h^{V}$ on $V$, then we can define an adjoint flat partial connection $\nabla^{I,*}$.
+If we choose a hermitean metric $h^{V}$ on $V$, then similarly as in the case of connections (see Remark \ref{dkjqwlkdjqwlkjdlwqkdwdwqdqwd}) we can define an adjoint flat partial connection $\nabla^{I,*}$.
 It is characterized by the relation

 Let $\nabla$ be an extension of $\nabla^{I}$.
 Then $\nabla^{*}$ extends $\nabla^{I,*}$.
-We consider the form By \eqref{qwdqwdqwdwqdqwdwqdqwdqwd} and \eqref{fewfwefwefwefew32434234234} we have the relation i.e. the form $\widetilde{\ch}_{2p}(\nabla,\nabla^{*})$ is imaginary.
+We consider the form By \eqref{qwdqwdqwdwqdqwdwqdqwdqwd} and \eqref{fewfwefwefwefew32434234234} we have the relation i.e., the form $\widetilde{\ch}_{2p}(\nabla,\nabla^{*})$ is imaginary.

 For $p>\codim(\cF)$ the class